HowToDoInJava

 Test method executing on thread with id: 10

-Here, test method is executed multiple times based on the invocationCount attribute value.
+Here, the test method is executed multiple times based on the invocationCount attribute value.
 Each execution is done in a separate thread that is clearly visible from the test report output.
-This feature is useful when you want to run only a fixed number of test methods in multi-threaded mode and not the whole test suite.

 Happy Learning !!